urbanclimatefr/de-zoomcamp-2025-project/doc/pipeline.md

 The first 2 pipeline pieces are created by using Kestra flows to set up the infrastructure and other 2 pieces are created by using Kestra flow to extract, transform and load the data into GCS and Bigquery, as well as having data quality check using dbt.

-## Github Pipelines
+## Infrastructure pipelines

-There are two Github pipeline jobs created for this project.
+There are two Github Kestra flows created for this project.

 **Fetch Data**